dwaltrip/app-inspector/README.md

-## App Inspector
+## App State Inspector

 A simple overlay panel that gives a live view into the application state.
-The goal is to make it quicker easier to find the problematic logic when your app isn't behaving as you expected.
+The goal is to make it easier to find the problematic logic when your app isn't behaving as you expected.

+It may also be useful when building components, as it can provide lower friction visibility into the state of intermediate variables.

-App Inspector was designed to work well with mithril.js apps.
+App State Inspector was designed to work with [mithril.js](http://mithril.js.org/) apps out of the box.
+It should be pretty easy to make it work well with other frameworks, but this hasn't happened yet.

 ## Usage

 #### Install

-    > npm install --save-dev app-inspector
+    > npm install app-state-inspector --save-dev

-Include the file `app-inspector.css` when developing.
+Include the file `app-state-inspector.css` when developing.

 #### Configure